mohamednafaa/realmadrid-results-bot/README.md

 # realmadrid-tvchannels-bot
-A Telegram bot that lists all TV channels broadcasting Real Madrid matches.
+A Telegram bot that sends the results and scorers of Real Madrid games once they're finished.